 Illinois Statutes and Board policy authorize the University to invest in obligations of the U. S. Treasury, agencies and instrumentalities (U.S. Government securities); bank and savings and loan time deposits; corporate bonds, stock and commercial paper; repurchase agreements; and mutual funds.
 These investments are stated at fair value, as determined by quoted market price.
 Investment income and the change in fair value of investments is recognized in the fund which owned such investments.
 Illinois Statutes require a third party custodian to perfect the University's security interest under repurchase agreements.
 The University follows industry standards and requires that securities underlying repurchase agreements must have a fair value of at least 102% of the cost of the repurchase agreement.
-At June 30, 2004, the University had repurchase agreements of \$68,618,000.
-The fair value of securities underlying these repurchase agreements was \$71,041,000 at June 30, 2004.
+At June 30, 2005, the Facility had no repurchase agreements.

 Nearly all of the University's investments are managed by external professional investment managers.
 Many of these investments are made through commingled investment vehicles such as common trust funds and mutual funds.
 A number of the investment managers utilize derivatives in the execution of their investment strategies.
 In general, managers utilize derivatives to reduce or eliminate undesirable risks, to increase portfolio liquidity and flexibility, or to increase investment return within the level of risk defined in the manager's investment guidelines.
 Examples of authorized derivative transactions would be the hedging of foreign currency exposure through the use of currency forwards, owning mortgage securities with embedded prepayment options or utilizing treasury futures to change the duration of a fixed income portfolio.
-The University did not engage in any other significant derivative transactions during 2004.
+The Facility did not engage in any derivative transactions during 2005.

 The University, by authorization of the Board, increases its investment income by lending the University's securities, through its custodian, to independent third parties.
 Such loans are secured by collateral consisting of cash, cash equivalents or U.S. Government securities and irrevocable bank letters of credit in an amount not less than 102% of the fair value of the securities loaned.
 Any collateral securities cannot be pledged or sold by the University unless the borrower defaults.
 The University receives interest and dividends during the loan period as well as a fee from the custodian.
-At June 30, 2004, the University has no credit risk exposure to borrowers because the amounts the University owes the borrowers exceed the amounts the borrowers owe the University.
-As of June 30, 2004, approximately \$175,257,000 of the investments reported on the University's Statement of Net Assets were on loan, secured by collateral with a fair value of approximately \$178,646,000.
+At June 30, 2005, the University has no credit risk exposure to borrowers because the amounts the University owes the borrowers exceed the amounts the borrowers owe the University.
+As of June 30, 2005, approximately \$247,049,000 of the investments reported on the University's Statement of Net Assets were on loan, secured by collateral with a fair value of approximately \$252,339,000.
+The Facility does not participate in security lending transactions.